slatedocs/slate/source/includes/_endpoint-table.md

 A `metadata` section contains the definitions of all the variables matched by variable ID with the corresponding entry under `data`.

+Dataset viewers can only access the `metadata` portion of the response.
+This means they cannot make use of the `limit` and `offset` parameters to query data unless the dataset's setting `viewers_can_export` is set to True, else the server will respond with a 403 response.

 ```http
 GET /datasets/:id/table/ HTTP/1.1